-Arctic Grayling is designated HCV in element 1, as a SAR and listed there as HCV and as possible HCV in this element, because no spawning locations were confirmed.
+Arctic Grayling is designated as an HCV in element 1 as a SAR, and as possible HCV in this element, because no spawning locations were confirmed.

 4) Does the forest contain critical habitat for regionally significant species (e.g. species representative of habitat types naturally occurring in the management unit, focal species, species declining regionally)?